 This is one form of psoriasis that has reportedly affected 40-50% of psoriasis patients.
 Here, the nail matrix, the nail bed and the hyponychium of the fingernails are more affected than the nails of the toes.

 It leads to pits in the areas near the nail matrix.
 Patients who have this form of psoriasis usually develop symptoms of psoriatic arthritis before it shows up on the skin.

 Seen mostly among adults, pustular psoriasis causes blisters that are white in colour and full of pus.
 There are also larger areas of red and inflamed skin.
 It is restricted to smaller parts of the body such as the hands and the feet.

 It can spread to other areas of the body.
 This form of psoriasis is quite rare and is seen on the fingers and toes.
 It also has nail dystrophy as a symptom.

 5. Inverse Psoriasis

 Usually found in sweaty areas of the body, inverse psoriasis can show up as bright red, inflamed and shiny patches.
-These typically occur in the armpits, under the breasts and in the skin around genitalia.
+These typically occur in the armpits, under the breasts and in the skin around the genitalia.

 6. Erythrodermic Psoriasis